 Your cash donation is deductible up to 50% of your adjusted gross income.
 Any excess is deductible in the subsequent five years.
 If sent by mail, the postmark date is the delivery date.
-Note: A pledge is deductible in
+Note: A pledge is deductible inthe year it’s fulfilled.

 Gifts of Securities

 Gifts of stocks or other securities held long-term (more than one year) are deductible at full, present fair market value, with no tax on the appreciation.
-You can deduct up to 30% of your adjusted gross income, with a five-year carryover for any excess.
-If mailed, the postmark is the delivery date, otherwise, it's the date received by us.
-The stock certificate must be properly signed or accompanied by a properly signed stock power.
-To transfer electronically, your broker can arrange a temporary account in our name to sell the securities and transfer the proceeds to us.
+Donors can deduct up to 30% of your adjusted gross income, with a five-year carryover for any excess.
+If mailed, the postmark is the delivery date, otherwise, it's the date received by DKH.

 Gifts of Tangible Property Held Long Term

 If we can use the property for a purpose related to our exempt function, you can deducted its current fair market value up to 30% of your adjusted gross income, with no tax on the appreciation.

 Planned gifts are usually deferred, meaning they are arranged now and fulfilled later.
 For example, a person could include a provision in his or her will to make a bequest to a charitable organization.
 That arrangement would be a "planned" gift.

 Or, a person might establish a charitable trust that could provide income to the donor (or someone else) for a period of time (usually for life).
 After this gift-deferral period, the trust would "mature" and the remaining assets (corpus) would go to one or more charities.
 This is called a charitable remainder trust.

 Another kind of planning device allows a donor to place assets in a trust that pays out income to charity for a period of years.
 Then, when this trust "matures," whatever is left goes back to the donor or to someone else stipulated by the donor.
 This is called a charitable lead trust.